 - Early career: Six years at Hyatt hotels and resorts

 - Education: Bachelor of Business Administration with a focus on Tourism/Hotel and Restaurant Management, Fachhochschule Munich, Germany; apprenticeship in Hotel Management, Lindner’s Parkhotel Oberstaufen, Germany; seminars in Psychology, Art History and History of the 20th Century, Fachhochschule Munich, Germany

-- For the love of beauty: Happy to spend hours in galleries, museums and antique shops, Rainer’s art collection currently includes European old masters and 20th century abstract pieces as well as contemporary Asian art; he particularly treasures abstract expressionism.
+- For the love of beauty: Happy to spend hours in galleries, museums and antique shops, Rainer maintains an art collection that currently includes European old masters and 20th-century abstract pieces as well as contemporary Asian art; he particularly treasures abstract expressionism.

-- The global family: Born in Germany and married to an Indonesian wife, Rainer’s three daughters hold three passports each and speak four languages – so far.
+- The global family: Born in Germany and married to an Indonesian wife, Rainer has three daughters hold three passports each and speak four languages – so far.